openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 * Microsoft Visual Studio 2019
 * CMake version 3.10 or higher

-> **NOTE**: If you want to use Microsoft Visual Studio 2019, you are required to install CMake 3.14 or higher.
+> **NOTE**: To use Microsoft Visual Studio 2019, it is required to install CMake 3.14 or higher.

 To build the C or C++ sample applications on Windows, go to the `<INSTALL_DIR>\samples\c` or `<INSTALL_DIR>\samples\cpp` directory, respectively, and run the `build_samples_msvc.bat` batch file:
 ```sh
 build_samples_msvc.bat
 ```

-By default, the script automatically detects the highest Microsoft Visual Studio version installed on the machine and uses it to create and build a solution for a sample code
+By default, the script automatically detects the newest Microsoft Visual Studio version installed on the machine and uses it to build a solution for a sample code

 Once the build is completed, you can find sample binaries in the following folders:
 * C samples: `C:\Users\<user>\Documents\Intel\OpenVINO\inference_engine_c_samples_build\intel64\Release`
 * C++ samples: `C:\Users\<user>\Documents\Intel\OpenVINO\inference_engine_cpp_samples_build\intel64\Release`

-You can also build a generated solution manually.
-For example, if you want to build C++ sample binaries in Debug configuration, run the appropriate version of the
+Generated solution can also be build manually.
+For example, if you want to build C++ sample binaries in Debug configuration, run the suitable version of the
 Microsoft Visual Studio and open the generated solution file from the `C:\Users\<user>\Documents\Intel\OpenVINO\inference_engine_cpp_samples_build\Samples.sln` directory.

 ### <a name="build_samples_macos"></a>Build the Sample Applications on macOS*

-The officially supported macOS* build environment is the following:
+The officially supported macOS* build environment:

 * macOS* 10.15 64-bit or higher
 * Clang* compiler from Xcode* 10.1 or higher
 * CMake* version 3.13 or higher

-> **NOTE**: For building samples from the open-source version of OpenVINO™ toolkit, see the [build instructions on GitHub](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
+> **NOTE**: To learn how to build samples from the open-source version of OpenVINO™ toolkit, see the [build instructions on GitHub](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

-To build the C or C++ sample applications for macOS, go to the `<INSTALL_DIR>/samples/c` or `<INSTALL_DIR>/samples/cpp` directory, respectively, and run the `build_samples.sh` script:
+To build the C or C++ sample applications for macOS, go to `<INSTALL_DIR>/samples/c` or `<INSTALL_DIR>/samples/cpp` directory, respectively, and run the `build_samples.sh` script:
 ```sh
 build_samples.sh
 ```